1994 German Grand Prix: Qualifying report

-The Ferraris qualified first and second, with Gerhard Berger in pole position and Jean Alesi lining up alongside.
+Qualifying classification

+Race report

 The race was notable for its high rate of attrition, with 11 retirements on the opening lap.
 Within ten seconds of the start Alessandro Zanardi and Andrea de Cesaris tangled towards the back of the pack, taking out both Michele Alboreto and Pierluigi Martini before even reaching the first corner.
 Mika Häkkinen and David Coulthard then tangled going into the first corner, the Finn sliding in front of a group of cars into the wall on the outside of the circuit while the Scot continued to the pits to replace his front wing.
+Unfortunately, for the cars that had been eliminated, the Clerk of the Course opted not to red flag the race.

 Mark Blundell braked hard to avoid the McLaren only to be hit from behind by Eddie Irvine, while Rubens Barrichello and Heinz-Harald Frentzen had nowhere to go but the gravel.
 Barrichello retired on the spot, but Frentzen stopped towards the end of the lap with broken suspension and a punctured tyre.
 In the melee behind this incident, Johnny Herbert and Martin Brundle tangled, the McLaren spinning out and the Lotus retiring later on in the lap with a broken front suspension.
 Damon Hill also damaged his suspension in a first-lap contact with Ukyo Katayama and, along with a very long pitstop, circulated outside the points for the remainder of the race.
 This result would have significant consequences for Hill at the end of the season.

 Meanwhile Jean Alesi had gotten away unscathed, having qualified second, only for his Ferrari to stop with electrical problems on the run to the first chicane.
 It was a bad weekend for the Benetton team.
 After the first lap mayhem, Schumacher went on to take on the leading Ferrari of Gerhard Berger but fell away with engine problems very quickly.
-Benetton driver Jos Verstappen also came into the pits; while refuelling, some fuel was accidentally sprayed onto the hot bodywork of the car, and a few seconds later the fuel ignited and Verstappen's car was engulfed in a ball of flames.
+Then, a few laps later, Benetton driver Jos Verstappen also came into the pits; while refuelling, some fuel was accidentally sprayed onto the hot bodywork of the car, and a few seconds later the fuel ignited and Verstappen's car was engulfed in a ball of flames.
 The Dutchman escaped the incident with burns around his eyes, as he had his visor up during the pit stop.
 No other crew members or any persons were injured severely.
-As well as Ferrari winning its first and only race of the 1994 Formula One season, the race was especially good for Ligier with Olivier Panis finishing second and Éric Bernard coming home third.
+As well as Ferrari winning its first and only race of the 1994 Formula One season (and the first Ferrari win since the 1990 Spanish Grand Prix), the race was especially good for Ligier with Olivier Panis finishing second, in his first career podium in Formula One, and Éric Bernard coming home third, achieving his only podium.
+Christian Fittipaldi finished fourth, scoring what would be his last points in Formula One, ahead of Gianni Morbidelli in fifth. Érik Comas finished sixth achieving his and Larrousse's last Formula One points.